 Your doctor may also order a technetium scan.
 This test uses a dye that can be viewed with a special camera.
 The dye will be injected into your veins and will collect around the diverticulum.
 This will help your doctor to see the pouch in your intestines.
 The results of this test can confirm the presence of Meckel’s diverticulum.

-Some patients may have active bleeding in their intestines as a result of Meckel’s diverticulum.
+Some people may have active bleeding in their intestines as a result of Meckel’s diverticulum.
 This may make it difficult to view the diverticulum through the technetium scan.
 If this occurs, your doctor may need to order additional tests to confirm diagnosis.
 A colonoscopy or upper gastrointestinal endoscopy may be ordered.
 These tests use a camera to visualize the diverticulum.